Adult Inpatient Services / Inpatient Services Unit

 The fellow plays a central role within the psychology service on the unit, which is overseen by a variety of faculty members based at CMHC and also includes two part-time doctoral fellows.

 The Adult Inpatient Unit placement offers a rich, diverse experience.
 As the program focuses on serving individuals with serious mental illness, fellows have the opportunity to learn, from a social justice perspective, about the unique needs and challenges that individuals with these illnesses face in our society.
 The clients being served also represent the richness of the New Haven community with diversity that may include: race, ethnicity, culture, gender, gender identity, sexual orientation, socio-economic status, geography, country of origin, and disability status.
-There is also a rich diversity among the staff on the inpatient unit, as well as interdisciplinary students who, in addition to psychology, come from the disciplines of social work, rehabilitation, psychiatry, and nursing.
+There is also a rich diversity among the staff on the inpatient unit, as well as interdisciplinary students who, in addition to psychology, come from the disciplines of social work, rehabilitation, psychiatry, pharmacy, theology, and nursing.
 The interdisciplinary environment creates a very rich systemic training experience with exposure to diverse perspectives and a variety of theoretical or intervention approaches.

 Erika Carr, Ph.D., Primary Advisor

 Supervision is provided by the fellow's primary advisor as well as by numerous other full time and voluntary faculty.
 The fellow is provided with at least four hours of individual and group supervision each week with licensed psychologists from a range of theoretical orientations.
 The exact nature of each supervisory relationship is determined by the supervisor-fellow dyad but normally will include discussion of clinical material, the fellow's role on an interdisciplinary team, research and scholarship as it applies to the clinical work, and professional development issues.
+Fellows will also gain supervision hours through case conference opportunities which enrich their work on a regular basis.

 In addition to the core seminar series, the fellow in this placement participates in two additional weekly seminars based at CMHC.
 One is a didactic and interactive seminar focusing on the topics related to the delivery of care on an inpatient unit.
 The other is a continuing clinical case conference, which provides an opportunity for trainees to present and discuss clinical material related to work with their clients at CMHC and to further develop relationships with fellow trainees and seminar leaders.

 Strong applicants for this placement generally have experience working with adults with serious mental illness in both inpatient and outpatient settings.
 Fellows who match with this placement usually have an interest in community-based and recovery-oriented services and their future goals often include doing clinical work with people who have significant mental health problems and/or conducting research related to serious mental illness.
+It is not necessary, but helpful to have prior inpatient experience and training with people who experience psychosis, trauma, and dual diagnoses.

 Applicants selected for this placement must be able to successfully pass background checks conducted by Yale University and the State of Connecticut.